 But this region also provides many challenges for gardeners.
-At the top of the list are the harsh winter temperatures and a short growing season.
-Temperatures can dip to 30 or 40 degrees below zero in parts of the region in winter, and the growing season is limited by late spring frosts and early fall cold snaps.
+At the top of the list are the harsh winter temperatures and the short growing season.
+Temperatures can dip to 30 or 40 degrees below zero in parts of the region, and the growing season is limited by late spring frosts and early fall cold snaps.
 This region also receives harsh, drying winds throughout the year that can topple large trees and quickly dry out young plantings.
-By acknowledging these challenges and choosing plants that tolerate, and even thrive, in these conditions, you will be on your way toward a successful garden.
+By acknowledging these challenges and choosing plants that tolerate, and even thrive in, these conditions, you will be on your way toward a successful garden.

 This book will help you sort through the many plants available and choose the ones that are best suited to your landscape, your growing conditions, and your lifestyle.
-Plants included in this book were chosen based on their suitability for the climate of the Northeast and eastern Ontario, their availability at local garden centers, and their low maintenance.
-Many of them are native plants that have evolved in the same growing conditions, and most are resistant to insect and disease problems and adapted to natural rainfall amounts.
+Plants included in this book were chosen based on their suitability for the climate of the Upper Midwest and southwestern Ontario, their availability at local garden centers, and their low maintenance.
+Many of them are native plants that have evolved in the same growing conditions.
+Most are resistant to insect and disease problems and adapted to natural rainfall amounts.
 Many also provide important pollen and food sources for native insects and birds.

-Capitalize on the beauty of the Northeast and eastern Ontario and use native plants to their best advantage.
-Many native woodland plants make beautiful garden plants.
-This shade garden includes native yellow lady's slipper, foamflower, wild geranium, and Solomon's seal, interplanted with hostas and bleeding hearts.
+Capitalize on the beauty of the Upper Midwest and southwestern Ontario and use native plants to their best advantage.
+Many native prairie plants such as butterfly milkweed, coreopsis, and purple coneflower make beautiful garden flowers.

 It's important to have fun in your garden.
-There are no hardand-fast rules in gardening.
+There are no hard-and-fast rules in gardening.
 Experiment to learn what works best for you and your lifestyle.
+This casual cottage-style garden brimming with yellow oxeye flowers works well with this old farmhouse.